AVGe0rgiev23/Resolute/README.md

 </div>

 # 💻 About
-## CompileX is an all-in-one eSchool app designed to make coding and learning easy for students, teachers, and admins.
-With features like in-app code execution, course management, and real-time feedback, CompileX helps students learn efficiently and collaborate seamlessly.
-Whether you're coding, assigning tasks, or tracking progress, CompileX simplifies the learning experience for all.
+## Resolute is an all-in-one eSchool app designed to make coding and learning easy for students, teachers, and admins.
+With features like in-app code execution, course management, and real-time feedback, Resolute helps students learn efficiently and collaborate seamlessly.
+Whether you're coding, assigning tasks, or tracking progress, Resolute simplifies the learning experience for all.

 </p>
 <p align="center">